-Individual members 126 senior competitive 64 junior competitive club members in 2018 back from a height of 709 in 2015 clubs affiliated between 2015 and 2019 new horses per year on average competitions

-305 between 2015 and 2019
+Individual members 126 senior competitive 64 junior competitive club members in 2018 back from a height of 709 in 2015 clubs affiliated between 2015 and 2019 new horses per year on average between 2015 and 2019 of total statewide Individual members

-620 competitors .466 entries in official and recorded competitions of total statewide Individual members were identified within the reporting zone.
+620 competitors .466 entries in official and recorded competitions between 2015 and 2018 competitions were identified within the reporting zone.
 Of these, 9 had facility data provided by the Queensland Government's Sport Planning Tool71 and through follow up contact with affiliates.
 These 9 facilities provide: